Stabbath/ProMod/README.txt

 ================================================================================
 Installation Instructions (Must be done in ORDER)
 ================================================================================
 Pre-install note: This guide and linked packages are for LINUX servers only.
+This guide also assumes you have a clean vanilla server to start with.
 At this time windows is not fully supported.
 For more information on setting up a windows server please visit: http://www.l4dnation.com/confogl-and-other-configs/does-promod-work-on-windows-server/ and also note that you will still need LGOFNOC and the updated Match Vote to play Pro Mod 4.0

 Step 1 - Stop Server